 Back in town we got some dinner by the clock tower and got to see a little show.
 Every night at 7, 8 and 9pm the clock tower in the middle of town changes color and plays music and a couple other supposes I’ll leave for the lustful traveller to find out themselves.
 Neither Athena nor I had any idea this happened so it was a pretty cool surprise halfway through our meal.

 Back at our hostel we were planning our trip on “the slow boat” to Luang Prabang for the next day.
 I had done research and looked up all about the boarder crossing and how to get tickets.
-Theres only one departure a day at 11am and if you miss it you’re stuck until the next day.
+The boat only leaves once a day at 11am, and if you miss it you’re stuck in Huy Xi (nowhere town) until the next day.
 I had heard you can buy tickets once you’re there but you’re not guaranteed a seat if the boat is full.
 There just so happen to be tour companies all over Chiang Rai, and Pai and Chiang Mai that sell a package tour which includes getting you to the boarder and all the connections you need to cross and the boat ticket for 1600THB each.
-Since on elf those offices was right next door we decided better safe than sorry and we didn’t want to be stuck so we booked the tour.
+Since one of those offices was right next door to our hostel, we decided better safe than sorry, and not wanting to be stuck, we booked the tour.

 The next morning we woke up early to secure ourselves some good seats and snacks for the long day ahead.
-After everyone loads up and they thoroughly check your ticket the boat is off, this day is supposed to be about 8 hours.
+After everyone loads up and they thoroughly check your ticket, SO DON’T LOOSE IT, and the boat is off.
+Today is supposed to be about 8 hours.
 For the first two hours I sat and read my book enjoying the sights, but then got a little antsy and wanted to take a look around.
-I walked to the back of the boat and lo and behold Jimmy, an Australian guy we had met who was also in our tour group, and the British kids!
+I walked to the back of the boat and lo and behold there’s Jimmy, an Australian guy we had met crossing the boarder, and the British kids!
 They told me to grab a chair and chill for a bit, so I did.
-We were sitting in someone, the boat crews, kitchen with a 180º view out the back of the boat.
-Turns out these slow boots are also the people who work on them homes.
-Drive during the day and at the stops in between the area the luggage sits during the day becomes living room at night and sleeping mats get pulled out for a bed room.
-Our kitchen/ lounge was fully stocked with pots and pans and burners but they didn’t seem to mind us staying back there and leaving the people at the front of the boat alone.
+We were sitting in someones, the boat crews, kitchen with a 180º view out the back of the boat.
+Turns out these slow boots are also the people’s who work on them homes.
+Drive during the day, and when everyone debarks the area the luggage sits during the day becomes living room.
+At night fall sleeping mats get pulled out and the space again morphs into a bed room.
+Our kitchen/ lounge was fully stocked with pots and pans and burners, but they didn’t seem to mind us staying back there and leaving the people at the front of the boat alone.
 Before you knew it we had some more company.
 Two older folks who were hard partiers in their own right.
 And then folks stared buying rounds of beers.
 11am and we were off!
-While they were a bunch of wild partiers the British folk were actually pretty chill.
+While they were a bunch of wild partiers, the British folk were actually pretty chill.
 We talked about all manner of things and passed the time by.

-The slow boat drops you off about 15km outside of the city from where you have to get a tuk tuk into town.
-Of course the tuk tuk mafia is in full force charging way more than they need to but I had read about this before hand and heard stories of people trying to boycott, but realistically it was like $2 USD each so why not?
-We got in our tub tub and headed to town.
-Landing in the center of town we walked through the beginnings of the night market as it was being set up and made our way to our guesthouse, “why not hostel” seeing a theme yet?
+The slow boat drops you off about 15km outside of the city from where you have to get a tuktuk into town.
+Of course the tuk tuk mafia is in full force, charging way more than they need to.
+I had read about this before hand and heard stories of people trying to boycott, but realistically it was like $2 USD each so why not?
+We got in our tuk tuk and headed to town.
+Landing in the center of town we walked through the beginnings of the night market as it was being set up, and made our way to our guesthouse, “why not hostel”.
+Seeing a theme yet?